flynnbr11/QMLA/docs/tutorial.rst

 Custom exploration strategy
 ---------------------------

-Next, we design a basic :term:`Exploration Strategy`, for the purpose of demonstrating how to run the algorithm.
+Next, we design a basic :term:`ES`, for the purpose of demonstrating how to run the algorithm.
 Exploration strategies are placed in the directory :code:`qmla/exploration_strategies`.